Large and versatile electric van from Renault

 Complete dimensions info is available on our dedicated Renault Master ZE dimensions page, but suffice to say this gives even the standard ZE panel vans between 8.0 and 13.0 cubic metres of storage space.

-What’s the driving range of the Renault Master ZE?
+What’s the driving range of the electric Renault Master?

 This is going to vary depending on what you’re carrying, as well as when and where you’re driving, but according to the official measures, the range is around 124 miles.